yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The output from the az sql mi list command is displayed in the Cloud Shell, and the fullyQualifiedDomainName property and value are highlighted.](media/cloud-shell-az-sql-mi-list-output.png "Azure Cloud Shell")

 7. Next, you will enter a second command to retrieve the public IP address of the SqlSerer2008 VM, which you will use to connect to the database on that server.
-Enter the following PowerShell command, **replacing SUFFIX** with your unique identifier:
+Enter the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:

     ```powershell
-    az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008
+    az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008 --output table
     ```

 8. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.